deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 * * *

-“Is it the quality of the wine, do you think, or how much of it we had?”
+"Is it the quality of the wine, do you think, or how much of it we had?"

 Gabriel laughed.
-“A little bit of column A and a little bit of column B.” he suggested.
+"A little bit of column A and a little bit of column B." he suggested.
 Neither of them were *drunk* as such, but they both definitely had a happy buzz on, warming and rounding off the night as he walked her home with an arm around her waist.
 She seemed very happy to be going at his slow, limping pace.

-“I think you’re right…aww, we’re at my house already?”
+"I think you’re right…aww, we’re at my house already?"

 Gabriel studied it.
 Jess lived in the same kind of tiny chalet as had been given to Adam and Ava, like most of the colonists.
 He knew that Sir Jeremy was still handling the minutiae of bringing in contractors to establish more permanent and comfortable housing, but that project had only just begun.

-“That’s one of the perks of being colonial security chief.” he said.
-“My apartment’s even bigger than the one I had back in San Diego.”
+"That’s one of the perks of being colonial security chief." he said.
+"My apartment’s even bigger than the one I had back in San Diego."

-“Oh really?”
+"Oh really?"

-“Yep.
-Want to see?”
+"Yep.
+Want to see?"

 Jess laughed.
-“Oh, Gabe.” she chided.
-“I think we’d at least better have a couple more dates before you show me how big your…” she paused, cheekily. “…*apartment* is.”
+"Oh, Gabe." she chided.
+"I think we’d at least better have a couple more dates before you show me how big your…" she paused, cheekily. "…*apartment* is."

-“Whenever you want, wherever you want.” he replied.
+"Whenever you want, wherever you want." he replied.

-“Tuesday, same place and time?” she suggested.
+"Tuesday, same place and time?" she suggested.

-“Absolutely.” he agreed.
+"Absolutely." he agreed.

-“Good, because I really enjoyed myself tonight.”
+"Good, because I really enjoyed myself tonight."

 He turned towards her, still with his arm on her waist.
-“You wanna round it off with a goodnight kiss?”
+"You wanna round it off with a goodnight kiss?"

 She did so.
 It was a *good* one too, several seconds of gentle, smiling lip contact with a hand on his cheek that promised better things to